Chronic Illness

 What disabled communities can teach us about surviving transformation—from parenting to pandemics to climate collapse

-I’ve been thinking a lot about the Yale Global Health Review article written by none other than 19-year-old Violet Affleck, “A Chronically Ill Earth: COVID Organizing as a Model Climate Response in Los Angeles,” and I can’t help but connect it to two books:
+I’ve been thinking a lot about the Yale Global Health Review article written by 19-year-old Violet Affleck, “A Chronically Ill Earth: COVID Organizing as a Model Climate Response in Los Angeles,” and I keep connecting it to two books:

-All three center Disability Justice as a framework for reimagining societal structures in response to systemic crises.
-They show how the experiences and strategies—the adaptations—developed by disabled communities are not just methods of survival, but models for broader societal transformation.
-The knowledge, skills, and wisdom within disabled communities are crucial for navigating fascism, climate change, pandemics, and more.
+All three treat Disability Justice as a guide for responding to large-scale crises.
+They show how the adaptations developed within disabled communities are not only ways of surviving, but practical examples of how communities reorganize under pressure.
+The knowledge and skills within disabled communities matter for navigating fascism, climate change, pandemics, and other disruptions.

 We saw this recently during the LA wildfires.
-It wasn’t the government stepping in to protect people from hazardous smoke—in fact, the mayor was attempting to ban masks.
-It was a group of chronically ill and disabled organizers, MaskBloc LA, who quickly mobilized and distributed N95 masks to the community.
-In times of crisis and transformation, the lived experiences of disabled folks position them well to find a way forward.
+It wasn’t the government stepping in to protect people from hazardous smoke; the mayor was actually attempting to ban masks.
+A group of chronically ill and disabled organizers, MaskBloc LA, quickly mobilized and distributed N95 masks to the community.
+In moments like this, the lived experience of disabled people often leads to faster, more practical responses.

 She writes: